 It seems that everyone is now offering Virtual Assistant Coaching or Training.
 But do these new coaches and trainers have the experience to really teach others how to be successful?
 I’m sorry but you’re not qualified to be a coach or trainer if you’ve not run a successful VA business for at least 3 years (the bare minimum in my opinion).

-This blog post is part of my Ultimate VA Success Guide: How To Choose The Right Virtual Assistant Training Course For You!
-Here is an overview of all other posts it includes:
+This post is part of The Ultimate VA Success Guide: How To Choose The Right VA Training Course For You.
+Below you’ll find an overview of all blog posts it includes:

 To make matters worse, some people have never even been a VA before.
 I’m sorry but how can you offer Virtual Assistant coaching or training to people if you’ve never been a VA yourself?
 I’m of the school that believes you need to have experience in what you’re teaching!